passport

 If the minor applicant is undergoing or has undergone the process of foreign adoption / Inter Country Adoption Board (ICAB) adoption process

-• PSA Birth Certificate/PSA Certificate of Foundling
+• PSA-authenticated Birth Certificate/PSA-authenticated Certificate of Foundling

 • Endorsement from ICAB